 While the months between May and September are typically peak season for long-distance moves, circumstances — including a new job or a desire to lower moving costs — can find you planning your move during wintertime.

 Winter months — December, January, February — are off-peak for moving companies, which can mean more competitive pricing and a wider range of move dates from which to choose.
-However, before you roll up your long sleeves and dig into a cold move, consider these six winter moving tips to help keep you on track.
+As long as you’re willing to take a few extra steps and precautions to ensure a smooth journey, there’s no problem.

 Moving During the Winter Months

-- Clear the walkways, driveway and street.
+- Clear the Walkways and Driveway

+Keep in mind, most professional moving companies will come prepared because they understand how important it is to help protect highly trafficked areas in your home.

-- Stock up on winter supplies.
+- Stock Up on Winter Supplies

 You never know when you’ll need to dig your way out of a snowy situation — either on-site or on the way.
 At both your current and future homes, keep salt and sand readily available, along with a shovel to clear driveways.
 If you have a snow blower handy, that’s even better.
 Also consider having a space heater accessible just in case temperatures get super-low and you need to provide supplemental heat near an entrance or cold zone — but watch it carefully.

 - Make Sure Utilities Are Turned on and Functioning

 The last thing you want is to show up at your new residence in the dead of winter with no working heat or lighting.
 Winter days are shorter, which means you’ll have less daylight to work with on move-in day.
 There’s also the possibility that, with a postponed move, the utility schedule you set up beforehand may have to be revised.